‘General Hospital’ Spoilers For Week Of Nov 13: Operation Drew Begins, Search For Oscar’s Father Continues

 Oscar’s Parents

 Carly will be a busybody, and spoilers tease she will question Oscar about his secret project.
 Josslyn is helping Oscar look for his father, and they want to keep it secret.
 Oscar needs to choose his words carefully to dodge Carly’s probing questions.
-Carly will give him a hard time.
-Carly can’t help but feel concerned since Josslyn and Oscar are spending a lot of time in each other’s company.
+Carly will give him a hard time and she can’t help but feel concerned since Josslyn and Oscar are spending a lot of time in each other’s company.
 After all, she has no idea about the identity of Oscar’s parents.
 Spoilers tease Oscar will find a way to avoid Carly’s inquiries about his parents.

 Finding your purpose is made that much more difficult when someone else says they're you.
 An emotional #GH starts RIGHT NOW on ABC! pic.twitter.com/CPXO8TXw7m